Summer Intensive Program: Baroque

 Auditing Only: $200

-Some bursary assistance will be available.
+Some bursary assistance may be available.
 Applicants must comply with all deadlines and requirements.
 Late applicants will not be considered for financial assistance.

 Dates and Daily Schedule